 Lighting is one of the most important elements of a good video.
 Sound is another.
 If not done correctly, both can contribute to people feeling camera shy.

 Proper lighting will improve the quality of your video while proper sound will improve your confidence.
-Quite often, when we don’t like the sound of our voice is because we are not projecting it properly.
-Speak to the camera with light (preferably natural one) facing you.
+Quite often, when we don’t like the sound of our voice it’s because we are not projecting it properly.
+Speak to the camera with light (a preferably natural one) facing you.
 It will make you look better and feel more confident.

 Projecting your voice will help you train your voice.
 Even professional singers practice warming up their vocal cords before a performance.
 Do the same before you video.
 It will loosen up your vocal cords and make your voice stronger.
 Good-bye squeaky, raspy voice.

 Does your background affect how you feel about being on camera?
 While you’re practicing, it doesn’t matter what is behind you.
 Focus on you first until you are comfortable.
 Once you start doing videos to share with your audience (vlogs, courses, etc.) you need to make sure your background isn’t distracting from your message.
 A TV playing in the background, your kids or pets running around or even a window can become a distraction.
 Aim for neutral backgrounds that won’t take the focus away from you.

 Figure out what you want to say.
 Identify why you are doing the video and what message do you have for your audience.
 I often make notes with what I want to say.
-They keep my focused and make sure I don’t miss any of the important points.
+They keep me focused and make sure I don’t miss any of the important points.
 You can easily place sticky notes that only you can see to keep yourself on track.
 Aim for conversational delivery.
 It is more natural than reading a script word for word.